TranXuanPhong25/PythonProject/README.md

   - **Futility Pruning**: Avoids searching moves unlikely to improve the position.
   - **Static Exchange Evaluation (SEE)**: Evaluates the outcome of captures and exchanges.
   - **Razoring**: Skips searches near leaf nodes unlikely to improve alpha.
+  - **History Pruning**: Prunes moves with a poor history of effectiveness.
+  - **ProbCut**: A selective pruning technique that uses shallow searches to estimate whether a move is unlikely to exceed the beta threshold.
+If the shallow search score is significantly below beta, the move is pruned without a deeper search.
+This helps reduce the search tree size in positions where certain moves are clearly suboptimal.
 - **Move Ordering**:
   - **Killer Moves**: Tracks non-capturing moves that cause cutoffs.
   - **History Heuristic**: Prioritizes moves that have been effective in the past.